adishourya/VIT_FER2013/Computer Vision Assignment 2.md

 * The focus of the report would not be on attaining the best test score but would be on experimenting with different architectures.
 * And looking through how the forward pass looks in each case.
+* And we will try to reason rate of learning  whenever applicable
+* And finally we will pass in a pair of images as sampled from a video

 ### Convolutional Neural Network